weshaggard/azure-rest-api-specs/specification/azurelogistics/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the Microsoft.OpenLogisticsPlatform RP.
+These are the global settings for the Azure Supply Chain Services API.

 ```yaml
 openapi-type: arm